brentleyjones/brentley.dev/src/posts/2021-09-15-Bazel's-remote-caching-and-remote-execution-explained.md

 ### Flags

-Setting the [`--disk_cache`][disk_cache] flag causes bazel to use that directory on the filesystem as an external cache.
+Setting the [`--disk_cache`][disk_cache] flag causes Bazel to use that directory on the filesystem as an external cache.
-Setting the [`--remote_cache`][remote_cache] flag causes bazel to connect via HTTP(S), gRPC(S), or UNIX sockets to an external cache.
+Setting the [`--remote_cache`][remote_cache] flag causes Bazel to connect via HTTP(S), gRPC(S), or UNIX sockets to an external cache.
-Setting both flags causes bazel to use both the disk cache and the remote cache at the same time, forming a "combined cache".
+Setting both flags causes Bazel to use both the disk cache and the remote cache at the same time, forming a "combined cache".

 A combined cache reads from and writes to both the disk and remote caches,